It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 At the moment parents can rent bikes for their children starting as low as €2.50 an hour including helmet.
 Whether you’re cycling between attractions or going on a long ride along the beach with ice cream stops this is highly recommended.

-A great, quiet, and well connected area to stay in with children is the Eixample district.
+In my opinion the best area to stay with kids is the Eixample district.
 From here you’ll minimize your dependence on transport and avoid all the late night shenanigans of the city’s tourists.

 Another great option is to stay is classy El Born for its proximity to Ciutadella Park as well as the beach.
 You also can’t go wrong in the mini-village of Gracia which maintains an independent charm not seen elsewhere in the city.